The A-Z list of student clubs and organizations at Caldwell University.

 Advisor – Dr. Bernard O’Rourke

-The club is open to all Caldwell College students who are interested in the exploration of both the Italian and Italian-American?culture.
+The club is open to all Caldwell University students who are interested in the exploration of both the Italian and Italian-American culture.
 The club’s focus will be to foster an understanding and appreciation of the cultures through a series of activities, educational and social gatherings, trips, and collaborations.

 The purpose of this club is to bring together students who are studying the field of marketing.
 It will provide opportunities for students to hone their marketing skills conducting various activities and even students meet with professionals in the field of marketing, as well promote relationships with other students in the same field to build strong networks for later on in life.